saraachour/stanford-cs104.github.io/src/routes/assignments/assign2/+page.svelte.md

 One hint here is that it actually does not matter that the data is in CSV format, and we strongly recommend that you do not parse the data into separate columns.
 Instead, we recommend treating each line of data as a single unit and searching for the research group of interest on that line.
+(Hint: think about what command we've learned about and used to search for matching text within a line of text in a file.)

 </Callout>